Passive RFID Sensors Overtake Battery Assisted RFID Sensors | IDTechEx Research Article

 IDTechEx Research assesses that the entire RFID market will be worth $11.76 Billion in 2018, up a steady 5% from 2017.
 A small sub sector of that entire market, but one which will grow at a faster rate of 12% from 2017 to 2018, is the market for RFID sensors.
 These are sensors with wireless communication based on one of the RFID protocols.

-The benefit of using a RFID transceiver over other wireless protocols such as Bluetooth or Wifi is that RFID transceivers are inexpensive - RFID ICs are the cheapest integrated circuits in the world; they are low power, with only a small battery needed and no battery is also an option; and they can leverage the increasing RFID infrastructure being deployed, from near field communication (NFC) phones to
+The benefit of using a RFID transceiver over other wireless protocols such as Bluetooth or Wifi is that RFID transceivers are inexpensive - RFID ICs are the cheapest integrated circuits in the world; they are low power, with only a small battery needed and no battery is also an option; and they can leverage the increasing RFID infrastructure being deployed, from near field communication (NFC) phones to RAIN RFID reader infrastructure in businesses around the world.

 As explained in the new IDTechEx Research report RFID Sensors 2018-2028, there are several RFID sensor options which can each work at different RFID frequencies.
 The most established technology has been battery assisted RFID sensors, which use a power source to take sensor measurements.
 More recently there have been battery-less (passive) RFID sensors which only take sensor readings while close to the RFID reader which energizes it, limiting their application as a result.
 Passive RFID sensors are, however, simpler and cheaper since no power source needs to be integrated.